Serbia: Ottoman and Habsburg rule

-After the loss of statehood to the Ottoman Empire, Serbian resistance continued in northern regions (modern Vojvodina), under titular despots (until 1537), and popular leaders like Jovan Nenad (1526–1527).
-From 1521 to 1552, Ottomans conquered Belgrade and regions of Syrmia, Bačka, and Banat.
-Wars and rebellions constantly challenged Ottoman rule.
-One of the most significant was the Banat Uprising in 1594 and 1595, which was part of the Long War (1593–1606) between the Habsburgs and the Ottomans.
-The area of modern Vojvodina endured a century-long Ottoman occupation before being ceded to the Habsburg monarchy, partially by the Treaty of Karlovci (1699), and fully by the Treaty of Požarevac (1718).
+After the loss of statehood to the Ottoman Empire, Serbian resistance continued in the northern regions.
+From 1521 to 1552, the Ottomans conquered conquered Belgrade and the regions of Syrmia, Bačka, and Banat.
+Wars and rebellions repeatedly challenged Ottoman rule, most notably the Banat Uprising of 1594–1595, which was part of the Long Turkish War between the Habsburg Empire and the Ottomans.
+The regions Syrmia, Bačka, and Banat remained under Ottoman rule for about a century before being ceded to the Habsburgs, partially under the Treaty of Karlovci of 1699 and completely under the Treaty of Požarevac of 1718.